HC-Hwang/HR_mass/README.md

-# HR_mass
+# Dynamical masses across the Hertzsprung-Russell diagram

-Dynamical masses across the Hertzsprung-Russell diagram
+In Hwang+23, we measure the dynamical masses across the Hertzsprung-Russell diagram using the wide binary stars.